EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 Also printed are a correction term to the forces.
 In contrast to the total energy, which is variational deviations of the input density relative to the self-consistent density, <i>n</i><sup>in</sup>&minus;<i>n</i>, thus <i>&delta;E</i> ~ (<i>n</i><sup>in</sup>&minus;<i>n</i>)<sup>2</sup>, the forces are not.
-If it were known how the density shifts with the nucleus (which requires [knowledge about the dielectric function](/docs/input/inputfile/#charge-mixing-general-considerations)), the forces could be made variational as well.
+If it were known how the density shifts with the nucleus (which requires [knowledge of the dielectric function](/docs/input/inputfile/#charge-mixing-general-considerations)), the forces could be made variational as well.

 We can do almost as well by making an _ansatz_ for how the density shifts.
 The simplest ansatz is to assume that